Barbara Cartland: Death and legacy

 Cartland died in her sleep on 21 May 2000, at her residence, Camfield Place, near Hatfield, Hertfordshire at the age of 98.
 She had been suffering from ill health and dementia for six months beforehand, and was subsequently bedridden and sequestered.
 Both of her sons, Ian and Glen McCorquodale, were present at her bedside when she died.
 Shortly afterwards, Cartland's daughter from her first marriage, Raine, travelled to the family home.

-After Cartland originally had decided she would like to be buried in her local parish church, featuring a coffin of marble construction, covered in angels, this was later changed; she was buried in a cardboard coffin, because of her concerns for environmental issues.
+Cartland had originally wanted to be buried in her local parish church, featuring a coffin of marble construction, covered in angels, but this was later changed; she was buried in a cardboard coffin, because of her concerns for environmental issues.
 She was interred at her private estate in Hatfield, Hertfordshire, under an oak that had been planted by Queen Elizabeth I. Cartland left a gross estate of £1,139,123, but following debts and liabilities, the net sum was nil.
 She had once admitted: "I have no idea what I make....Occasionally I ask, 'Are we in debt?'
 We always are."